jinalVandaraNagar/RubyPrograms/README.md

 14. Done: Write a Ruby program to compute the sum of elements in a given array.

-15. Write a Ruby program to remove duplicate elements from a given array.
+15. Done: Write a Ruby program to remove duplicate elements from a given array.

 16. Write a Ruby program to find most occurred item in a given array.